Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - Default Prop will can show default set value.
 - by prop calling we can call variable form other page.
 - Remember we have to import the json file where we want to display the json file data.
+- i learn how to all inside file from another file when i was practicing json data file mapping.

 ###### Done Task For Today
-- Learning prop destructuring.
-- Practicing destructuring.
-- Learning Mapping data componant.
-- practicing json file.
-- Practicing json file data display using array.
-- Practicing Mapping data display from json file.
+- Practicing Mapping data Component.
 -